leandroalonso/WordPressUnit/README.md

 ## Configuring

-First, you need to modify the `wp-config.php` line which defines de database name:
+First, you need to modify the `wp-config.php` line which defines the database name:

 ```php
 if (defined('TEST_ENVIRONMENT')) define('DB_NAME', 'test_environment');